 This statement is provided to you in accordance with regulation 47E(1) of the Securities and Futures (Licensing and Conduct of Business) Regulations (Rg 10).

-This statement does not disclose all the risks and other significant aspects of trading in derivative products such as contracts for differences (“CFDs”), futures, options and leveraged foreign exchange.
+This statement does not disclose all the risks and other significant aspects of trading in futures, options, over-the-counter derivatives contracts where the underlying is a currency or currency index (“OTCD currency contracts”) and spot foreign exchange contracts for the purposes of leveraged foreign trading exchange (“Spot LFX trading contracts”).
 In light of the risks, you should undertake such transactions only if you understand the nature of the contracts (and contractual relationships) into which you are entering and the extent of your exposure to the risks.
-Trading in CFDs, futures, options and leveraged foreign exchange may not be suitable for many members of the public.
-You should carefully consider whether such trading is appropriate for you in the light of your experience, objectives, financial resources and other relevant circumstances.
+Trading in futures, options, OTCD currency contracts and Spot LFX trading contracts may not be suitable for many members of the public.
+You should carefully consider whether such trading is appropriate for you in light of your experience, objectives, financial resources and other relevant circumstances.
 In considering whether to trade, you should be aware of the following:

 (i) Effect of 'Leverage' or 'Gearing'

-Transactions in CFDs, futures and leveraged foreign exchange carry a high degree of risk.
-The amount of initial margin is small relative to the value of the CFDs, futures contract or leveraged foreign exchange transaction so that the transaction is highly ‘leveraged’ or ‘geared’.
+Transactions in futures, OTCD currency contracts and Spot LFX trading contracts carry a high degree of risk.
+The amount of initial margin is small relative to the value of the futures contract, OTCD currency contract or Spot LFX trading contract transaction so that the transaction is highly ‘leveraged’ or ‘geared’.
 A relatively small market movement will have a proportionately larger impact on the funds you have deposited or will have to deposit; this may work against you as well as for you.
 You may sustain a total loss of the initial margin funds and any additional funds deposited with the firm to maintain your position.
 If the market moves against your position or margin levels are increased, you may be called upon to pay substantial additional funds on short notice in order to maintain your position.
 If you fail to comply with a request for additional funds within the specified time, your position may be liquidated at a loss and you will be liable for any resulting deficit in your account.

 (ii) Risk-Reducing Orders or Strategies